 First impressions are so important for fan amazing Venice Italy family trip.
 Planning your trip in a way that minimizes stress and maximizes exposure Venetian art and culture in a fun and easy way makes for magical memories, and reduces the risk of disappointment or frustration from unforeseen events.
 Here are 5 tips for ensuring your family trip to Venice allows you to experience all the wonders La Serenissima has to offer.
-For extra assurance, it is always a good idea to download the Prontopia app before your trip, so that you can request in-person help from a Local should you need it.

 1. STAY IN A CENTRAL, YET LOCAL A HOTEL OR HOLIDAY APARTMENT IN VENICE